MariannaAtPlay/reactnd-project-myreads/README.md

 ## TL;DR

 To give it a try:
+Visit it on the web: https://MariannaAtPlay.github.io/reactnd-project-myreads

+Or install it locally:
 * install all project dependencies with `npm install`
 * start the app with `npm start`